Italian Grape Hoe

-The 8" grape hoe is specially designed for weeding and cultivating of existing gardens.
-This very sharp tool from Bellotto is 2 pounds of forged and tempered steel for long-lasting durability.
+This very sharp 2 pound tool head is specially forged and tempered steel for long-lasting durability.

 These tools have been used for centuries - because they are fast, simple, and effective.

-Watch the videos below for a few minutes to see what you can do with your grape hoe...
+Watch these videos to see what you can do with grape hoes...

 Forged Steel - How our tools are manufactured...